smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 ### The Choice Ahead

-Every open source community faces this choice: adopt corporate speak and slowly lose your soul, or maintain authentic language and accept the friction that comes with it.
+Every democratic institution - from your local PTA to open source projects to national governments - faces this choice: adopt corporate speak and slowly lose your soul, or maintain authentic language and accept the friction that comes with it.

-If you choose corporate speak, you'll get funding easier.
-Conferences will invite you.
-Enterprise will adopt you.
-But you'll also get documents nobody reads, meetings where nothing gets said, and governance by whoever speaks bureaucrat best.
-Eventually, you'll become indistinguishable from the corporations you were trying to provide an alternative to.

-If you choose authentic language, you'll face criticism.
-Some sponsors will run away.
-Pearl-clutchers will write think pieces about your "unprofessionalism."
-But you'll also have real conversations about real problems.
-Your community will understand what's being decided and why.
-When crises hit, you'll be able to respond honestly instead of through lawyers.
+The trade-off is clear: corporate speak gets you funding and conferences but kills your soul.
+Authentic language costs you sponsors but preserves actual democracy.

 We've made our choice.
-Our constitution includes profanity because profanity is human, and humans are what we're trying to preserve in the age of AI.
-We're not perfect.
-We're not trying to be.
-We're trying to build sustainable open source governance that doesn't require a PhD in corporate linguistics to understand.
+Our constitution includes profanity not to shock but to stay human.
+We're building governance that doesn't require a PhD in corporate linguistics to understand.
+It's messy, it's imperfect, and it actually works.

 ### Fuck the Facade, Build the Future